li-tann/li-tann.github.io/docs/code/cpp/triangle.md

 Exact Arithmetic:

   Triangle uses adaptive exact arithmetic to perform what computational geometers call the 'orientation' and 'incircle' tests.
 If the floating- point arithmetic of your machine conforms to the IEEE 754 standard (as most workstations do), and does not use extended precision internal floating-point registers, then your output is guaranteed to be an absolutely true Delaunay or constrained Delaunay triangulation, roundoff error notwithstanding.
-The word `adaptive' implies that these arithmetic routines compute the result only to the precision necessary to guarantee correctness, so they are usually nearly as fast as their approximate counterparts.
+The word 'adaptive' implies that these arithmetic routines compute the result only to the precision necessary to guarantee correctness, so they are usually nearly as fast as their approximate counterparts.

   May CPUs, including Intel x86 processors, have extended precision floating-point registers.
 These must be reconfigured so their precision is reduced to memory precision.
 Triangle does this if it is compiled correctly.
 See the makefile for details.